Advanced Audio Coding: Licensing and patents

 No licenses or payments are required for a user to stream or distribute audio in AAC format.
 This reason alone might have made AAC a more attractive format to distribute audio than its predecessor MP3, particularly for streaming audio (such as Internet radio) depending on the use case.

 However, a patent license is required for all manufacturers or developers of AAC "end-user" codecs.
 The terms (as disclosed to SEC) use per-unit pricing.
 In the case of software, each computer running the software is to be considered a separate "unit".

 It used to be common for free and open source software implementations such as FFmpeg and FAAC to only be distributed in source code form so as to not "otherwise supply" an AAC codec.
 However, FFmpeg has since become more lenient on patent matters: the "gyan.dev" builds recommended by the official site now contain its AAC codec, with the FFmpeg legal page stating that patent law conformance is the user's responsibility.
 (See below under Products that support AAC, Software.)
 The Fedora Project, a community backed by Red Hat, imported the "Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library for Android" to its repositories on September 25, 2018, and has enabled FFmpeg's native AAC encoder and decoder for its ffmpeg-free package on January 31, 2023.

-The AAC patent holders include Bell Labs, Dolby, ETRI, Fraunhofer, JVC Kenwood, LG Electronics, Microsoft, NEC, NTT (and its subsidiary NTT Docomo), Panasonic, Philips, and Sony Corporation.
+The AAC patent holders include Bell Labs, Dolby, ETRI, Fraunhofer, JVC Kenwood, LG Electronics, Microsoft, NEC, NTT (and its subsidiary NTT Docomo), Panasonic, Philips and Sony.
 Based on the list of patents from the SEC terms, the last baseline AAC patent expires in 2028, and the last patent for all AAC extensions mentioned expires in 2031.